Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 # Play with the Mitsubishi M64283FP sensor
-A set of codes to address the Mitsubishi M64282FP artificial retina with Arduino.
-Allows playing with the random access mode
+A set of codes to address the Mitsubishi M64283FP artificial retina with Arduino.
+These codes are compatible with the M64282FP sensor of the Game Boy Camera and the M64283FP.

 ## Some history

 ## Register setting